-- 8. This guidance note applies to commercial insurers and seeks to take into account the diversity of such insurers in the market.
-While it targets minimum standards the Authority expects insurers to embed into their operations, the Authority's expectations continue to be based on the principle of proportionality.
-Therefore, an insurer's application will be dependent on the nature of its operations and the scale, complexity and risk profile of its insurance business. - 9.
-The Authority further acknowledges that a fully-fledged climate risk management framework may not be embedded by insurers at present.
-Nevertheless, insurers will be expected to provide in their relevant year-end Own Risk and Solvency Assessment (ORSA), starting with their year-end 2022 ORSA, an assessment of their status regarding the implementation of an appropriate framework as well as an action plan that should indicate the appropriateness of policies, procedures and other relevant matters, such as governance by the insurer's board of directors (board) and senior executives.
+- 6. This Guidance Note applies to commercial insurers and seeks to take into account the diversity of these insurers in the market.
+While it targets the minimum standards the BMA expects insurers to embed into their operations, the Authority's expectations continue to be based on the principle of proportionality.
+Therefore, an insurer's application will be dependent on the nature of its operations and the scale, complexity and risk profile of its insurance business, as well as its materiality assessment for climate risk overall and within the various individual risk categories.
+It should be commensurate with the nature and magnitude of the insurer's climate risk exposure. - 7.
+The Authority further acknowledges that a fully-fledged climate risk management framework may not be currently embedded by insurers.
+Nevertheless, insurers will be expected to provide in their relevant year-end Own Risk and Solvency Assessment (ORSA), Commercial

+Insurer's Solvency Self-Assessment (CISSA), starting with their year-end 2022 ORSA/CISSA, on a best effort basis, an initial overarching view of how climate change risk and its exposures affect the insurer in outline key climate change risk exposures and any approaches to tackling them, along with an indication of priorities for 2023 and an outlook on arriving at an action plan to be implemented in meeting the requirements by year-end 2025.
+From year-end 2023 onwards, insurers are expected to carry-out an overarching climate risk status assessment regarding the implementation of an appropriate framework that includes a clear action plan, inclusive of timelines and a prioritisation approach.
+CISSA should indicate the appropriateness of, and implementation progress for, policies, procedures and other relevant matters, such as governance by the insurer's board of directors (board) and senior executives.
 In relation to the assessment, review and monitoring of such risks, the framework and measures are to be adopted and fully operational on or before year-end 2025.
-The Authority expects continuous advancements and aims to monitor the progress of this regime by insurers via offsite data analysis and on-site visits from 2023 onwards.
+The Authority expects continuous advancement and aims to monitor the progress of this regime by insurers via offsite data analysis and on-site visits from 2023 onwards.
+The Authority, therefore, recommends that insurers include updates on action plan implementation in the CISSA on annual basis.